zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 old one) and `OUTPUT` number of new notes.
 The created new notes may belong to accounts of other users (with keys different from $\sigma$).
 Consumed account and notes can not be used again.

-There may exist no more than one account associated with a given spending key
-$\sigma$ at any single moment.

 :::tip